parts and terms

 (2) Translations can be really fun.
 I must confess I don't know if 岳 is being used here as "high" or "highest".
 I chose "high" because "highest" implies a comparison and I don't know what it's being compared to.

-(3) I've checked with Chinese musicians who play western and traditional instruments and they agree, "马/馬" means "bridge" in this usage, not "horse".
+(3) Chinese musicians who play western and traditional instruments agree, "马/馬" means "bridge" in this usage, not "horse".
 They use the same term for the bridge of bowed western instruments like the violin.

 (4) Zheng can have as little as one or as many two dozen sound holes depending on the design.
-Cheng 1991 claims to have made a zheng with dozens of small holes drilled into the backboard rather than several large cutouts, and I have seen modern instruments for sale, second hand with many smaller holes, but I have yet to find a primary source on them.
+Cheng 1991 claims to have made a zheng with dozens of small holes drilled into the backboard rather than several large cutouts, and I have seen similar instruments for sale with a similar array.

 (5) The instrument has been played many ways throughout history.
-It has been played resting on the ground, resting on the performer's legs, resting on a flat table or resting on stands. 架子 refers to the 2 or 3-piece supports most commonly used for guzhengs.
+It has been played resting on the ground, resting on the performer's legs, resting on a flat table or resting on stands. 架子 refers to the 2 or 3-piece supports most commonly used for guzheng.